Ladlad

 The party's official motto is "Bukas isip.
-Bukas puso."
-(Open mind.
-Open heart.)
+Bukas puso." ("Open mind.
+Open heart.")

 History

 Ladlad first tried to register with the Commission on Elections (COMELEC) in 2006, with the hopes of appearing on the 2007 ballot, but was denied for supposedly not having enough members.
 COMELEC further denied Ladlad's petition to be allowed to run in the 2010 elections, this time on the grounds of "immorality".
 However, on January 12, 2010, the Supreme Court granted a temporary restraining order, thereby allowing Ladlad to participate in the 2010 elections.

 On April 8, 2010, the Supreme Court overturned the ban in the case of Ang Ladlad v.
 COMELEC (G.R.
 No. 190582), allowing Ladlad to join the elections.
 The party received 113,187 votes or 0.37% (excluding votes from Lanao del Sur), below the optional 2% threshold and was not able to win a seat in Congress.

-In the 2013 elections, the party also failed to reach the minimum two percent of votes cast barring the party from running in the 2016 elections.
-The party did not enter the 2019 race, despite being qualified to.
+In the 2013 elections, the party also failed to reach the minimum two percent of votes cast and failed to win a seat.
+Consequentially their COMELEC delisted their registration along with 38 partylist groups which failed to win a seat in two consecutive elections, barring the party from running in the 2016 elections.